 Nevada Security Deposit Laws

 As you already know, security deposits act as a cushion against financial ruin resulting from a renter’s carelessness.

 Under Nevada’s landlord-tenant law, landlords must follow certain security deposit laws.
 The following are some basics you should be familiar with.

 - Security Deposit Limit: The security deposit amount differs depending on the property type.
 If it is for public housing, you can charge a maximum of one month’s rent.
 If it is for private housing, you can charge a maximum of three month’s rent, including the last month’s rent amount.

 - Non-refundable Deposits: The only non-refundable fee landlords in Nevada can charge tenants is for cleaning.
 All other deposits are refundable at the end of the lease term so long as the tenant has abided by the lease terms.

 - Security Deposit Deductions: You can only make deductions to tenants’ security deposits for three reasons.
 One: costs to clean the unit.
 Two: to cover unpaid rent.
-And three: to cover damage in excess of normal wear and tear.
+And three: to cover damage in excess of normal wear.